Skip to content

 POJO Mapping and Requirements

-Stormify maps Plain Old Java Objects (POJOs) to database tables using field names that match the corresponding database column names.
-This approach minimizes the need for extensive configurations or annotations, allowing you to work directly with your Java objects.
+Stormify maps Plain Old Java Objects (POJOs) to database tables using property names that match database column names, minimizing the need for configuration or annotations.

-• Automatic Mapping: Fields in your Java classes are automatically mapped to database columns with matching names.
-No annotations are required as long as the field names correspond to the column names.
+• Automatic Mapping: Properties are automatically mapped to database columns with matching names (after applying the naming policy).
+No annotations are required.

-• Optional Annotations: You can use the @DbTable and @DbField annotations to provide additional information or to customize the mapping between your Java classes and the database.
+• Optional Annotations: You can use the @DbTable and @DbField annotations to customize the mapping.

 Naming Policy

-• Description: Uses class and field names as they are, preserving camel case.
+• Uses class and field names as they are, preserving camel case.

 • Example: A class named UserAccount remains UserAccount, and a field named userName remains userName.

-• Description: Converts class and field names to lower case with underscores (snake_case).
+• Converts class and field names to lower case with underscores (snake_case).

 • Example: A class named UserAccount becomes user_account, and a field named userName becomes user_name.

-• Description: Converts class and field names to upper case with underscores (SCREAMING_SNAKE_CASE).
+• Converts class and field names to upper case with underscores (SCREAMING_SNAKE_CASE).

 • Example: A class named UserAccount becomes USER_ACCOUNT, and a field named userName becomes USER_NAME.